tytydraco/yessleep/out/Cinnamon.md

 At first it was walks because Cinna refused to use the backyard.
 Once around the block became twice, then the park.

 Dana started getting dressed earlier because Cinna woke at seven.
-She showered every day again.
 She spoke to neighbors, then friends.

 Pictures appeared on her phone that weren't old photographs of Sophie.

 Dana and Cinna at the beach.

-Dana and Cinna in matching Halloween bandanas.

 Cinna sitting upright in the passenger seat of Dana's car like a tiny disapproving grandmother.

-I joked that she'd replaced me.

-Secretly, I loved it.

 Dana started cooking again.
 She played music in the kitchen.
 She made fun of me.